 Money Saving Ideas for Music Festivals

 Being on a tight budget at a festival does not mean you can’t have an awesome time!
 Spending less money at a festival only means you have more money for another festival ticket later in the year – so really it’s a win-win!
+Below are some handy tips on how to do your next festival on a tight budget as well as some clever money-saving ideas to help you!

 #1.
 Bring your own drinks to the festival